 - Transmits audio and video up to 1,000 feet

-- Adjustable beep alarm for temperature outside of your customized zone, lost transmission, and low battery
+- Adjustable beep alarm for the temperature outside of your customized zone lost transmission and low battery

-- 6-level LED sound indicator when unit is muted
+- 6-level LED sound indicator when the unit is muted

 Turn your existing smartphone (or tablet) into a portable viewing device that allows you to watch your baby from anywhere in the world as long as you have an internet connection.
 Snapshot to capture your baby’s special moments and save them directly to your iPhone.

-Its sleek design will be a modern addition to any nursery, and it is adjustable, allowing you to place or mount it at a desirable angle.
-It’s easy to plug and play, connecting via your home’s existing wifi signal, so you can start monitoring in no time.
-The system is backed by Phillips customer service support team in case you run into any issues.
+It’s a modern addition to any nursery and is adjustable, allowing you to place or mount it at a desirable angle.
+It’s easy to plug and play, connecting via your home’s existing WiFi signal, so you can start monitoring in no time.
+The system is backed by a warranty and customer service support team in case you run into any issues.

 - Live 24/7 video streaming anywhere